 Empty chemotherapy waste items that have less than 3% of their original volume remaining are considered “RCRA empty.”
 These items, including empty syringes, vials, and IV bags, should be placed in the yellow medical waste containers.

-Blue bins are used to collect hazardous pharmaceutical waste.
-Certain pharmacy products designated hazardous by the RCRA include nicotine, bulk powders and expired and unused pills.
+Blue bins are for collecting hazardous pharmaceutical waste.
+Certain pharmacy products designated hazardous by the RCRA include nicotine, bulk powders, and expired and unused pills.
 Other drugs like Warfarin, and compounds like cyclophosphamide or lindane also belong with blue bin waste.

-Properly separation and disposal of medical waste in the correct container is only the first step.
+Proper separation and disposal of medical waste in the correct container is only the first step.
 Once a bin is full, it must be properly destroyed or treated.
-The method used depends on the kind of medical waste, however, common types of treatment include incineration, irradiation, autoclaving, or chemical disinfection.
+The method used depends on the kind of medical waste.
+Common types of treatment include incineration, irradiation, autoclaving, or chemical disinfection.